When you first research finding a payment processor for your business, you’re going to hear the term “interchange” frequently.

 When does the Interchange Fee Apply?

 The interchange fee will apply each time you process a credit card transaction.
 The fee that the processor will charge your business includes an interchange fee, a card brand fee, and their margin in each transaction that you process.
-For more details on these fees check out our article on Cost+ Pricing vs Flat Rate Pricing.
+For more details on these fees check out our article on Interchange Plus Pricing vs Flat Rate Pricing.

 Why do I need to know what it is?

 Understanding the interchange rate, how it is applied, and how it can vary can help you make sense of your processing statement each month.
-Knowing more about the payment processing industry in general can help you advocate for your business and understand the service that processors are offering.
+Knowing more about the payment processing industry, in general, can help you advocate for your business and understand the service that processors are offering.